precice/aste/docs/README.md

 {% endnote %}

 {% note %}
-`precice-aste-partition` creates also a `recovery.json` file in order to store connectivity information between the individual mesh files.
-The recovery file is optional and allows to restore the original connectivity information.
+`precice-aste-partition` also creates a `recovery.json` file in order to store connectivity information between the individual mesh files.
+The recovery file is optional and allows restoring the original connectivity information.
 {% endnote %}

 ### precice-aste-join